iamdudeman/sola-game-engine/README.md

 # Branch WIP
 * SolaGui Stuff
   * GuiElementContainer
-    * Consider adding anchor support to Stream or a new container to be able to easily center things?
+    _* Consider adding anchor support to Stream or a new container to be able to easily center things?_
+  * Some sort of image element

 -----------------------------------------------------------------------------------------------------------------------